The citadel of ghosts

 The Lazaretto of Maó (Menorca) is a multiple-structure sanitary facility used to treat and protect against infectious disease.
 It was equipped to deal with the quarantine period of ships and boats arriving to the port, suspected of having any contagious disease.
 It was divided into 3 areas:

 - Suspected bill of health.
 This wing was for ships that arrived to the port from areas suspected of suffering from disease.

 - Foul bill of health .
 This area was used for the crews and cargo that arrived on vessels with plague.

 - Touched bill of health.
 Used for the crew members of ships that were affected by contagious diseases.

-The facility’s walls and buildings serve a defensive purpose, which not only served to protect patients and workers, but also to prevent them from escaping.
+Furthermore, the facility’s walls and buildings serve a defensive purpose, which not only protected patients and workers, but also prevented them from escaping.
 It was, in part, a sanitary prison.

 More recently, in 1993 the complex was declared an Asset of Cultural Interest.
 Lazaretto Island is one of the most striking sites on the Menorcan coast, located at the center of the Port of Maó.

 The Lazaretto of Mahón: A quarantine island transformed into a Creative Sanctuary